srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     InvokeMethod().GetAwaiter().GetResult();
     ```

-    > [!NOTE] This code creates the client we used to connect to the IoT Hub so we can invoke the direct method on the device.
+    > **Note**:  This code creates the client we used to connect to the IoT Hub so we can invoke the direct method on the device.

 1. Save the **Program.cs** file.